 - A frequent criticism of Sonic Advance 3 is that the game invokes this trope for difficulty by hiding spikes and crushers off-screen until it's too late for the player to react.

 - Defied with Bubble Bobble.
-It was yet another GG to SMS conversion, this time for Final Bubble Bobble.
+It was yet another Master System-to-Game Gear conversion, this time for Final Bubble Bobble.
 Instead of replicating the Game Boy version's scrolling however, the developers simply created mini versions of the levels, resulting in a unique experience from its console counterpart.

 - The Game Gear ports of Sonic the Hedgehog (8-bit) and Sonic the Hedgehog 2 (8-bit), which were originally made for the Sega Master System, suffered from this badly.

-- While the former at least took some measures to make the game easier (like removing Jungle Zone Act 2's Ratchet Scrolling), the latter game didn't even bother making certain levels (especially Green Hills Act 3) an absolute nightmare to complete.
+- While the former game took many measures to make the game easier (like removing Jungle Zone Act 2's Ratchet Scrolling), the latter game didn't even bother, making certain levels (especially Green Hills Act 3) an absolute nightmare to complete.

 - Interestingly, the first game saw a case of Screen Crunch that benefited the player.
 In the first boss of the game, Robotnik floats at the top of the screen, before descending and charging across the bottom of the screen.
 In the Master System version, he has to be attacked while he descends, but in the Game Gear version, the smaller screen means he can be hit while at the top of the screen, to the point that he can be defeated before he even gets the chance to descend.

-- Sonic N, the N Gage port of the first Sonic Advance, was a victim of the N Gage's vertically oriented screen—you can barely see ahead of Sonic making the whole game one giant Luck-Based Mission.
+- Sonic N, the N-Gage port of the first Sonic Advance, was also a victim of the vertically oriented screen—you can barely see ahead of Sonic making the whole game one giant Luck-Based Mission.
 There is an option to letterbox the screen allowing you to see more but it's too small to make anything out, making it useless.

 - Mario Kart Tour got into a lot of controversy upon its release for displaying in portrait mode instead of landscape like most mobile racers.
 This meant that the player couldn't see the side of the road (much like Crash Nitro Kart mentioned above) which gave it a bunch of Trial-and-Error Gameplay for new players.
 It wasn't until months after launch that a landscape mode was added.